yggdrasil-network/yggdrasil-network.github.io/platform-edgerouter.md

 ## Configuration

+Once you have generated a configuration file, as above, then you should make configuration changes (like adding peers) by editing the  `/config/yggdrasil.tun0.conf` file.

-Other changes should be made to `/config/yggdrasil.tun0.conf` by hand, e.g. if using `tun0`:
+For example, if using `tun0`:
 ```
 vi /config/yggdrasil.tun0.conf
 ```